clocklimited/DevGuides/source/content/pages/css/overview.md

 To ensure maximum compatibility with all major browsers, use these four vendor prefixes where required – Webkit, Mozilla, Microsoft and Opera.

 These should be indented with spaces so the properties line up.
 This allows for easier multi-line editing in text-editors.
-The unprefixed version of the property should always appear last.
+The un-prefixed version of the property should always appear last.

 ```
 -webkit-transform: scale(2)